Cumberland County holds meeting on mental health funding

 CUMBERLAND COUNTY, Pa.
-(WHTM) — Cumberland County held a town hall meeting on Monday to talk about a looming funding crisis for mental health services for minors.
+(WHTM) — Cumberland County held a town hall meeting on Monday to talk about a looming funding crisis for mental health services.

 People living with mental illness, relatives of people with mental illness, local law enforcement, and mental health experts all gathered together at the Lower Allen Township Municipal Building.